plone/training/viewlets.rst

 Since we want to use the UI on more than one page (not only the talk-view but also the talk-listing) we need to put it somewhere.

 * To handle the user-input we don't use a form but links and ajax.
-* The voting itself is an fact handles by another view
+* The voting itself is an fact handled by another view

 We create a new file voting.py::